 A nurse at the hospital told Peter he was going to be paralyzed on the left side of his body for the rest of his life.
 “You’ll have to learn to make the best out of it,” she said, and that is what Peter has been doing ever since.
 “That’s what I’ve been trying to do and I’m still working on it,” Peter says.

 Besides his interest in sports and ongoing involvement with Friends of Pete, Peter is also an avid bird watcher.
 He bought many bird feeders for the beautiful garden behind the community.
 “We go out everyday and fill the birdfeeders, which attract cardinals and other pretty birds,” says Peter.
 “For the ground birds, I put birdseed on the edge of the sidewalk.”
-Peter created a brochure of all the birds he has seen during his time living at The Farrington at Tanglewood, which includes diagrams featuring bird migration pathways through Texas.
+Peter created a brochure of all the birds he has seen during his time living at Pegasus Landing of Tanglewood, which includes diagrams featuring bird migration pathways through Texas.
 Another Farrington resident, Dorothy Doggett, wrote the following poem about Peter Vail:

 The Birder’s Ball